byrthe/byrthe/README.md

 ![immo project screenshot](immo.png)
 ## Immo price estimator
 For the challenge we were asked to interact with GET and POST to an API that was created by a student from the AI class.
 The API calculates the estimation based on scraped Immo-web data.
 I used Vue and Tailwind.
 A project in collaboration with Atefeh Hossein who developed the API.
+The first load of the API data is rather slow so can take a while...⏱
 ### [Demo site](https://kind-visvesvaraya-ee044c.netlify.app/)
 ### [Repository](https://github.com/byrthe/vue-immo-app)